canonical/fetch-service/docs/reference/wheels.rst

 Rejection reasons
 -----------------

-A wheel file can be rejected reasons excluding internal or environmental
+A wheel file can be rejected for the following reasons, in addition to internal or environment errors:
-errors:

-* wheel file requirements not met
+* wheel file is corrupted or has missing elements
 * wheel file parsed but failed integrity verification

 Extracted metadata